redhat-cap-exchange/my-thai-star-workshop/README.md

 * Complete “Red Hat OpenShift 3 Foundations”
 * Bring your own laptop

+# Workshop Content

+## Lab 0 - Setup the workspace

-## Intro to the lab environment
+### Introduction to the lab environment

 * Overview CodeReady Workspaces
-* Overview of other tools
+* Overview of other CI/CD tools
-  - Nexus
-  - Gogs
-  - Jenkins

-## Lab 0 - Setup the workspace

 ### Introduction to devonfw and the reference app